 If your child is on the fearful side, you can provide a lot of encouragement and reassurance in new situations to set the foundation for healthy independence.
 Inversely, if your child is a risk-taker or tends to over-react in certain situations, keeping calm and patient will help him learn to regulate his own actions and emotions.
 There really is no right or wrong way to react to your child’s temperament, and there is no good or bad temperament.
 It is just important to best support your child based on his specific needs and your specific parenting style.

 Independence takes shape in a few different ways, language, communication and social interactions, self-help skills, and emotional skills.
 Let’s take a closer look at each of these areas and how you can foster independence in toddlers in a safe and supportive way.

 Language and Communication:

 Language and communication skills begin to emerge as soon as your baby makes eye contact with you, but now that she has words to express some of her wants and needs, she is much more adept at making her needs known.
-Remember, your child may seem very verbal, but he still has a long way to go in learning vocabulary, verbal language and non-verbal language.
+Remember, your child may seem very verbal, but he still has a long way to learn vocabulary, verbal language, and non-verbal language.
 Try to provide your child with the language they need to deal with situations.
-If it is obvious that he is frustrated, teach him to say “I am frustrated because . . . ”.
+If it is obvious that he is frustrated, teach him to say, “I am frustrated because . . . ”.
 Don’t assume that he can read all of your non-verbal communication and understand how you are feeling.
-Toddlers are perceptive, but still learning how to interpret non-verbal communication.
-You can explain to him how you are feeling with words such as, “I am not mad at you, I just have a lot to do today.”
+Toddlers are perceptive but still learning how to interpret non-verbal communication.
+You can explain to him how you are feeling with words such as, “I am not mad at you.
+I just have a lot to do today.”